 Assistant United States Trade Representative for Europe and the Middle East

-Dan Mullaney is Assistant United States Trade Representative for Europe and the Middle East at the Office of the United States Trade Representative since 2010.
-As head of USTR’s Europe and Middle East office, he is responsible for developing and implementing U.S. trade policy toward the European Union and other European trading partners, Eurasia, the Middle East, and northern Africa.
+Dan Mullaney has served as Assistant United States Trade Representative for Europe and the Middle East at the Office of the United States Trade Representative since 2010.
+As head of USTR’s Europe and Middle East office, he is responsible for developing and implementing U.S. trade policy with Europe, including the European Union, Eurasia, including Russia, and the Middle East/North Africa.

-From 2006 to 2010, Mr. Mullaney was the Senior Trade Representative in the United States Mission to the European Union in Brussels, Belgium, where he advocated on behalf of U.S. trade interests in the various institutions of the European Union and represented USTR in the broader Brussels trade policy community.
-Before becoming Senior Trade Representative in Brussels, Mr. Mullaney was an attorney in USTR’s Office of General Counsel, where he led negotiations and provided legal advice for free trade and other agreements and represented the United States in dispute settlement proceedings at the World Trade Organization.
-Mr. Mullaney’s substantive area of responsibility in the general counsel’s office included trade-related aspects of intellectual property rights, technical barriers to trade, sanitary and phytosanitary regulations, and trade and environment, among other areas.
+Mr. Mullaney served from 2006 to 2010 as USTR’s Senior Trade Representative in the United States Mission to the European Union in Brussels, Belgium, representing the United States in all aspects of U.S. trade policy at the various institutions of the European Union and the broader Brussels trade policy community.
+Before becoming Senior Trade Representative in Brussels, Mr. Mullaney served for seven years in USTR’s Office of General Counsel, where he led various negotiations and acted as legal counsel for free trade and other agreements and represented the United States in dispute settlement proceedings at the World Trade Organization.

-Prior to joining USTR in 1999, Mr. Mullaney was a partner in a major international law firm, specializing in international trade law.
+Prior to joining USTR in 1999, Mr. Mullaney was a partner in the law firm of Dorsey and Whitney, specializing in international trade law.

 Mr. Mullaney is a native of Cincinnati, Ohio.
-He earned a B.A. degree from Amherst College in 1979, and a joint law/foreign service masters degree from Georgetown University.
+He earned a B.A. degree from Amherst College in 1979, and a joint law/foreign service masters degree from Georgetown University in 1984.
 He is married and has two children.